August Franz Globensky

-August Franz Globensky, born August Franciszek Głąbiński (or Glaubenskindt, Globenski, Glanbenkind; January 1, 1754 – April 19, 1830), was a Polish physician and one of the founding members of the Polish community in Canada.
+August Franz Globensky, born August Franciszek Głąbiński (or Glaubenskindt, Globenski, Glanbenkind; January 1, 1754 – April 19, 1830), was a Kingdom of Prussia born ethnic Polish physician and one of the founding members of the Polish community in Canada.
 He was born near Berlin in the Kingdom of Prussia to Joseph Glaubenskindt, a royal notary originally from Poland, and Marie Richter, a German.
 The surname Glaubenskindt appeared on his baptismal certificate and on his army enrollment register.
 As Glaubenskindt is not normally used as a surname in Germany, it is likely Joseph acquired this sobriquet from a poetic Germanicization of Głowiński, a common Polish surname.
 He only used the name Globensky after his migration to Canada.

 Military service

-August Franz served as a surgeon during the American Revolutionary War in the company of Major Hermann Albrecht von Francken, the Braunschweig corps of Friedrich Adolf Riedesel.
+August Franz served as a surgeon during the American Revolutionary War in the company of Major Hermann Albrecht von Francken, the Brunswick Corps of Friedrich Adolf Riedesel.
 His regiment landed in Quebec City on July 1, 1776.
 On October 7, 1777, Riedesel's regiment was defeated and surrendered at the Battle of Bemis Heights.